oneeve8/kobble-data/content/feamber.md

 We know that we are just here temporarily... because death is a reality.

-We know it is a sort of *place*
+And we know it is a sort of *place*

 *Temporal* = time

 *Realm* = kingdom, sovereign state, domain, sphere, area, field, department, arena

-Temporal Realm.
+So, it is a *Temporal Realm*.
 I think it is a pretty good description... what do you think?

 This is a limited realm of existence.